What is OSL Dosimetry and Radiation Detection Badges?

 What About Late Fees and Lost Dosimeter Badges?

 Our policy states that if a badge is lost, late, or unreturned, you must inform us promptly and request a replacement.
 Please note that a fee will be charged to your account for each lost, late, or unreturned badge.
 We have a 75-day grace period for lost badges or dosimeter rings, the longest in the industry.
-If a badge is found, a credit of $15 will be issued to your account.
+If a badge is found, a credit will be issued to your account.
 This credit will help offset the initial charge for the lost badge.

 Sources: https://www.radiation-dosimetry.org/what-is-osl-dosimetry-optically-stimulated-luminescence-dosimeter-definition/